 Unlike the National Tree Company’s Carolina Pine Tree, this tree takes about 30 minutes to set up and shape.
 It is also lighter, weighing around 20 pounds, whereas the National Tree Company model weighs nearly 60 pounds.
 However, the National Tree Company option does offer that classic Christmas tree experience with its full body and natural-looking needles and pigments.
 The Holiday Aisle tree arrives already slightly styled; it feels like it was geared toward a different audience with its frosted branches and muted color scheme.

-- Product Name Carolina Pine Tree
+- Product Name 7.5 Ft Pre-lit Carolina Pine

 - Product Brand National Tree Company